Mural Tour #5 | Final Touches

 Time: 45-60 min

-The final mural tour of the 2020 BUMP Festival includes eight new mural works, many of which are just receiving their final touches of paint, plus thirteen amazing mural works stretching back to 2017.
-Starting at Elana Bushan’s mural with incredibly detailed lush tropical flora, pass Sarah Slaughter’s playful birdhouses painted on the side of Beltline Cannabis, stop and gaze in awe at the Centre City parkade for a look at Ankh One’s epic Strength & Fertility mural and Derek Simmers’ hidden prairie sky.
-The tour finishes at one of the longest running murals of the festival painted by Tsuut’ina Nation artist Nathan Meguinis over the past 2+ weeks.
+The final mural tour of the 2020 BUMP Festival includes eight new mural works.
+Starting at Elana Bushan’s mural with incredibly detailed lush tropical flora, pass Sarah Slaughter’s playful birdhouses painted on the side of Beltline Cannabis, stop and gaze in awe at Ankh One’s epic Strength & Fertility mural and Derek Simmers’ hidden prairie sky on your way to Calgary’s brand new rooftop 2-acre public space with plenty of sunshine and stunning downtown views at High Park.
+The tour finishes at one of the longest running murals of the festival painted by Tsuut’ina Nation artist Nathan Meguinis.

 Elena Bushan is a professional visual artist and art instructor living and working in Calgary, Alberta.
 Her interest in drawing and painting began in early childhood, and she was accepted into art school at age eight.
 Bushan had more than 15 years of art education in school, college and Academy of Fine Arts in her country of birth, Moldova, before moving abroad.